erickgnclvs/erickgnclvs/README.md

 - 🐧 I've been a Linux user since always.
 - 🤝🏽 Say hi to me on [LinkedIn](https://www.linkedin.com/in/erickgnclvs) or send me an [e-mail](mailto:erickgoncalves5@hotmail.com)!

-I am a backend web developer with experience developing apps using the MVC structure.
-My expertise includes Python frameworks like Flask and Django, and I am currently specializing in Java's Spring Boot.
+> I am a backend web developer with experience developing apps using the MVC structure.
+My expertise includes Python frameworks like Flask and Django and I am currently specializing in Java's Spring Boot.

 ## Skills and Expertise
 - Java - Spring Boot, Spring MVC, Spring Data JPA